-- Wash marks off desks (obscene pictures or writing needs to be cleaned off immediately). - Semi-annually: If the room has a sink in it, wash and wipe dry. - (a) You can use above solution or powdered abrasive cleaner.
-Rinse thoroughly and wipe dry.(b) If sink is stainless steel, use stainless steel cleaner supplied by the district. - Remove and report all broken furniture.
+- Wash marks off desks (obscene pictures or writing needs to be cleaned off immediately). - Semi-annually (Fall Break or Spring Break for example): If the room has a sink in it, wash and wipe dry. - (a) You can use above solution or powdered abrasive cleaner.
+Rinse thoroughly and wipe dry. - (b) If the sink is stainless steel, use stainless steel cleaner supplied by the district. - Remove and report all broken furniture.

-As you leave each room, make sure all windows are closed and latched, lights are out and doors are locked.
+As you leave each room, if you notice windows are open, close and latch (please note that teachers and/or staff assigned to the room are responsible for closing and latching windows when they leave), lights are out, and doors are locked.
 Pull on door and turn knobs to be sure door is latched and locked.
 As you check doors and windows, make a mental note.
 Then if they are found opened the next day, it gives the school personnel a place to work from such as the possibility that someone has returned after you left or some unauthorized person has a key, etc.